COISPA/RDBqc/RDBqc/README.md

 ### Check AL

-This function reports for each year and length class the number of age measurements in the dataset, providing a summary data frame.
+This function `RCG_check_AL` reports for each year and length class the number of age measurements in the dataset, providing a summary data frame.

 ``` r
 results <- RCG_check_AL(data_ex,MS="ITA",GSA="GSA99",SP="Mullus barbatus",min_age=0,max_age=5)[[1]]